cammarb/dotfiles/README.md

 This repository contains my configuration files for various tools and programs, managed using GNU Stow.
 It also contains a script to install all the necessary tools and programs for development on a new Linux environment.

-Currently the installer works for Arch, Fedora and Ubuntu.
+Currently the installer works for Arch, Fedora, Ubuntu and MacOS (M Chip).

 ## Table of Contents